Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/group.md

         Parameters
         ----------
         admin: bool (default:= False)
-            Uses admin privilege to show all groups of the tenant.
+            Uses admin privilege to show all groups of the tenants.
-            Requires user to have the role: TenantAdmin
+            Requires a user to have the role: TenantAdmin
         limit: int (default:= 20)
             Maximum number of groups to return.
         offset: int (default:= 0)
             Offset of the first group to return.
         auth_key: Optional[str]
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored and the auth key will be used.
         timeout: int
             Default timeout for the request (in seconds).
 Default: 60 seconds.